aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2020-04-09-Survey-on-Adversarial-attacks-and-defenses.md

 ![transfer to a distilled model](/assets/adv/transfer_2.png)

-The setup here is same as the previous, with a difference that now that second model is trained using Defensive Distillation. **Again we find that adversarial examples do transfer**.
+The setup here is the same as the previous, with a difference that now that the second model is trained using Defensive Distillation. **Again, we find that adversarial examples do transfer**.
 Interestingly, here the probability reaches $1$ at $\kappa = 40$.

 #### <a name="conclusion-cw"></a>Conclusion

-Finally, this work tells us how easy it can be fail powerful models, not only in Deep Learning, but in all of Machine Learning.
-And this can be possible with extremely minute perturbations, as we saw, which are almost undetectable to human eye (or least the distortion is not so much that it would be classified incorrectly by humans).
+Finally, this work tells us how easy it can be to fail powerful models, not only in Deep Learning but in all of Machine Learning.
+And this can be possible with extremely minute perturbations, as we saw, which are almost undetectable to the human eye (or least the distortion is not so much that it would be classified incorrectly by humans).
 The attacker need not even have complete access to the network.
 It can generate adversarial examples on its own network and use then on the victim network.
 Thanks to Transferability :P.

-This work also suggests that even though Defensive Distillation is able to block the flow of gradients, it is not *immune* to stronger attacks, like the ones discussed here.
+This work also suggests that even though Defensive Distillation can *block* the flow of gradients, it is not *immune* to stronger attacks, like the ones discussed here.
 Hence while proposing a defense system or before deploying models, we should take care of three things -

 * The defense system **should** increase the robustness of the model, as measured by the mean adversarial distance.